HCL-TECH-SOFTWARE/commerce-Push-Notification/README.md

  2. React Store Changes

-     Please follow the Readme file to do changes in the React store to register it with firebase and token generation using cloud messaging and send some instant notification.
+     Please follow the Readme file placed inside react-store folder to do changes in the React store to register it with firebase and token generation using cloud messaging and send some instant notification.

 3. Add Menu in CMC

-     Please follow the Readme file to the changes in CMC to send the offline notification to the user
+     Please follow the Readme file placed inside cmc folder to the changes in CMC to send the offline notification to the user

 4. NodeJs for REST APIs

-    Please follow the readme file for the REST APIs used to send notification and to save the token etc.
+    Please follow the readme file placed inside node-app for the REST APIs used to send notification and to save the token etc.